zerofai/sample-app/README.md

 Code and Dockerfile inside ./ui/Dockerfile

 # Greeting
-A service that will return random greeting phrase and current time, which the greeting phrase now stored in S3 Code and Dockerfile inside ./greeting/Dockerfile
+A service that will return random greeting phrase and current time Code and Dockerfile inside ./greeting/Dockerfile

 # Weather
 A service that will reach out to HKO to get current werather info of Hong Kong Code and Dockerfile inside ./weather/Dockerfile

+# Image
+A service that will connect to S3 and get a random image to show Code and Dockerfile inside ./image/Dockerfile

 # To Test locally
 ```